onetimesecret/docs.onetimesecret.com/content/2.principles/minimal-data.md

 ---
 title: Minimal Data Collection
-description: Our commitment to collecting only what is absolutely necessary
+description: Our commitment to collecting only the essential data required to provide our service
-icon: minimize
 ---

+# Minimal Data: Less is More

+In an era of data proliferation, we take a radical approach: collect only what is absolutely necessary.
+Our minimal data collection principle is a fundamental commitment to user privacy and digital minimalism.

-# Minimal Data Collection
+## Why Minimal Data Matters

-We believe that the best way to protect user data is to not collect it in the first place.
+### 1. Reducing Risk
+Every piece of data collected is a potential vulnerability.
+By minimizing data collection, we dramatically reduce the risk of data breaches and unauthorized access.

+### 2. Respecting User Privacy
+We believe your data is yours.
+We don't collect, store, or process any information beyond what is essential to provide our secure secret-sharing service.

+### 3. Transparent Data Practices
+We document every data point we collect, why we collect it, and how long we retain it.
+No hidden data collection, no surprises.

 ## Our Data Minimization Strategy

+### Absolute Necessity
-- Collect only the data absolutely required for service functionality
+- We only collect data directly required for the core functionality of our service
-- Automatically delete data as soon as it's no longer needed
-- Provide clear opt-out and data deletion mechanisms

-## Practical Implementation

-By adhering to strict data minimization principles, we ensure that:
-- We never store more information than absolutely necessary
-- User data is ephemeral and transient by design
+- Temporary data is immediately deleted after its purpose is served
+- We never sell, rent, or monetize user data

+### Ephemeral by Design
+- Secrets are designed to be temporary
+- Metadata is kept to an absolute minimum
+- User interactions are not tracked beyond service requirements

+### User Control
-- Users have complete control over their data lifecycle
+- Users have complete visibility into what data is collected
+- Easy opt-out and data deletion mechanisms
+- No tracking, no profiling, no compromise

+## Continuous Improvement

+We continuously review and reduce our data collection practices.
+Our goal is to provide a robust service while maintaining the highest standards of privacy.

+**Explore our other principles to understand our holistic approach to privacy and security.**